-Name Bol originates from Latin word vallum, meaning „rampart", "earthy settlement".
+The name Bol originates from Latin word vallum, meaning „rampart", "earthy settlement".
 Latin word vallum has the same meaning as old Croatian meaning of the world coast (="trench", "rampart").
-The name has most probably originated from a combination of the Roman appellative vallum and Slavic word for coast.
+The name was most likely due to the Roman army crossing of the Vallum and Slavic coast.

 Bol was first mentioned as a settlement in the building list made by the Povalja in 1184 (Monks of the Dominican monastery).
 Bol was also mentioned as a town on 10 October 1475 when Prince Zacharia donated the Glavica peninsula to the Dominicans.